 I spent far too much of my time invested in the outcome.
 I was wrapped up in the pleasure of possibility and living vicariously through an avatar with so much access to fashion, travel, and celebrity connections.
 The ease in which I was able to slip into this world that promised me (even virtually) fame, fortune, and opportunity was frightening.
 I found myself lightly structuring my time around “jobs” and “hangouts.”
 As a media scholar, I knew better.
 But the attraction of Hollywood glamour, particularly the potential of making the A-list and “beating” the Hollywood game (with a certain level of ethical gameplay) was too much.
 That lure was definitely in the ether as I sat down to watch Nicolas Winding Refn’s new film, The Neon Demon.

-It is not revolutionary to declare that the entertainment industrial complex — music, television, film, digital/social media — suck.
+It is not revolutionary to declare that the entertainment industrial complex — music, television, film, digital/social media — sucks.
 Articles about exploitation and alienation abound.
-Movies have moved from one-off spectacles, to franchises, to now universes with the attempts of pulling in a global audience.
+Movies have moved from one-off spectacles to franchises, to now universes with the attempts of pulling in a global audience.
 Pop stars like Ariana Grande, Taylor Swift, and even Kanye West rely on a cadre of writers to execute their “artistic vision.”
 We can also find countless examples of the “problematic” nature of these industries — concerns over body image, exploited labor, and increased surveillance (our access to celebrities via social media).
 Celebrity has become a commodity in and of itself, something that must be attained or else as individuals we might become forgotten in the mess of Facebook posts, YouTube vlogs, Tumblr feeds, tweets, and Instagrammed selfies.
 But at the same time as fame and notoriety are to be desired, those who obtain and attempt to commodify their own celebrity are maligned.
 All of the Kardashians have made it work for them and yet are considered parasites by many bloggers and Jezebel commentators.